 Columbus Transportation & Tours requires that passengers provide a minimum of 24 hours notice.
 A driver/shuttle will not be sent if there are no reservations for a particular time.
 A credit card is needed to hold a reservation.
 The company will accept cash, Visa, MasterCard, and Discover as payment at the time of service.

-PLEASE REMEMBER: Kenyon College and Mount Vernon Nazarene University hold their graduation celebrations on the same weekend.
+Please note: Kenyon College and Mount Vernon Nazarene University often hold their graduation celebrations on the same weekend.
 Shuttles and rental cars, like hotels, may become increasingly difficult to book the closer we get to Commencement Weekend.